wicknix/SeaLion/README.md

 * Ability to switch profiles
 * Multiple Search Engine Providers built in
 * TLS 1.3 support
-* Built upon a mature code base
+* Built upon a mature and secure code base
+* Privacy respecting.
+Doesn't 'phone home' like many 'popular' browsers do

 What is not included
 =========================================================================